Home > How to Configure Guide Bot

 **Please be aware that the Email prompt and Phone number prompt require certain validation prior to being accepted.
 If the visitor sends an incorrect email format or phone format, you can program a prompt that is sent at the bottom of the Guide Bot configuration page:

 This option allows you to request a Star or Number rating from your visitor.
 This could be a way to gather feedback on a product, the website experience, the chatbot itself or anything else you might be seeking client feedback on.

 On the right side of the bot configuration screen, you can edit the initial prompt or question that the bot will ask your visitor.
 This can be anything you like, but we recommend keeping it short and clear.
 For example, you might prompt, “Hi there!
 What can I help you find today?”

-Below the prompt, you will set up the “button” answers that your visitors can choose, as well as the actions the bot will take when the visitor clicks a button.
-You can add, edit or remove choices as needed.
-Each choice is structured as an IF – THEN – MESSAGE set.
-That is:
+Below the prompt, you will set up the steps that your visitors can choose, as well as the actions the bot will take when the visitor clicks a button.
+You can add, edit, or remove choices as needed.
+Each choice is structured as an “IF – THEN – MESSAGE” set: